Wednesday, the 21st September 2011

 Daughter and mother, Frederique and Dominique Vayron, examining bunches of Cabernet Franc.
 Look very happy what they see and have, don't they?

 I spent several hours at Bourgneuf looking at the harvest and work in the cellar.
 This was the last day of the harvest (Cabernet Franc) at Bourgneuf and Vayron family felt the quality of it was excellent, not unlike 2008.
-Overall, they were very satisfied with 2011 harvest and especially the final part of it in brought in beautifullly sunny and warm weather.
+Overall, they were very satisfied with the 2011 harvest and especially the final part of it is brought in beautifully sunny and warm weather.

 Amid watching Frederique and Dominique Vayron spinning in and out of the cellar and also participating at sorting table, I tasted 2009, 2008, 2007 and 2005 Bourgneuf.

-2007 had hint of cocoa powder, truffles, was light and with somewhat ripe fruit, round and with good grip.
+2007 had a hint of cocoa powder, truffles, was light and with somewhat ripe fruit, round and with good grip.
 Pleasant to drink already.
 87p.
-2005 made by Frederique's father, Xavier, had many similarities with 2008, but of course 2005 provided more ripeness and sweetnes to the fruit and tannin to this wine, and not to forget balance and depth.
+2005 made by Frederique's father, Xavier, had many similarities with 2008, but of course, 2005 provided more ripeness and sweetness to the fruit and tannin to this wine, and not to forget balance and depth.
 100% Pomerol wine here!
 93p.

-Hat to close fermenting vat and to keep CO2 and warm temperature inside, instead of thermo regulating.
-Bourgneuf
+A "hat" to close fermenting vat and to keep CO2 and warm temperature inside, instead of thermoregulating.
+At Bourgneuf

 To something completely different - it's botrytis time - Sauternes and Barsac!